Part 3: Are You an Emotional Vampire?

 Over time, this emotional wound (or should I say vampiristic desire) will consume you.
 It takes over your psyche, influences your behaviour, choices, decisions and you think you are doing all this consciously when in fact you are possessed by your emotional wound.

-When you are deeply wounded and unconscious of it, you can’t see yourself and how you are behaving.
-To become aware of where you may be energetically and emotionally vampirising others, you must first have a sincere desire to know yourself.
+Emotional vampires are deeply wounded and unconscious of it, you can’t see yourself and how you are behaving.
+To become aware of where you may be energetically and emotionally vampirizing others, you must first have a sincere desire to know yourself.
 You have to want to see yourself, your behaviour, attitudes and acknowledge your emotional wounds.
 This requires you to look within at your underlying motives for your actions and behaviour rather than outside of yourself when you have any form of emotional reaction or addictive impulses.
 The problem is that most people want their emotional addictions met, they like their emotional addictions and don’t see it as a big problem.
 People see these emotional addictions as harmless but if you look at the bigger picture, this is exactly what keeps you stuck in negative patterns.

-If you do not have this desire to know yourself, you will not allow yourself to see yourself and how you are energetically vampirising others!
+If you do not have this desire to know yourself, you will not allow yourself to see yourself and how you are energetically vampirizing others!
 These parts of you will hide from you and you will use all sorts of justification, intellectualization and rationalize your behaviour, attitudes, choices and decisions.
 You will defend your emotional wound and need for toxic validation.
 You will get angry and judgmental of those that do not allow you to suck them dry when in fact, if you humbly look, it is you that is completely in the wrong and being unloving emotionally.

 I have found over years of working with clients that seeing themselves — meaning seeing their true emotional condition, their shadow traits, which can be ever so subtle and easily dismissed or minimized — is what most people fear.